Meme1079/PsychWiki/PsychWiki_Source/Tweens and Timers.md

 It changes the Note Alpha value with a tween

 ### noteTweenDirection(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
-It changes the Note Direction value with a tween
+It changes the Note Direction of the `notes` going to the strums value with a tween

 ***